 Polynesian and Hula Dance – Fun and grounding, centring, balancing and invigorating.
-Beginning with gentle warm ups, flowing movements to loosen hips, legs, arms, hands, connecting ourselves with the earth, expressing feminine grace and sensuality.
-Gradually building up strength, speed and intricacies.
+We begin with gentle warm ups, flowing movements to loosen hips, legs, arms, hands, connecting ourselves with the earth, expressing feminine grace and sensuality.
+Then we gradually build up strength, speed and intricacies.
 Suitable for all ages and fitness levels.
 This can be a spiritual practice, an offering, a prayer.
 This can be a great physical workout for abs, butts and thighs.
 This can be in preparation for performances to share.
-This can be a mental and emotional medicine, a nurturing place and time to tune into you and your body, the beautiful music of Polynesia, the company of other dance lovers.
+This can also be a mental and emotional medicine, a nurturing place and time to tune into you and your body, the beautiful music of Polynesia and the company of other dance lovers.
 A space where you can relish the smooth flowing ocean in your own hands and hips…

-I have facilitated Polynesian Hula Dance workshops at Weipa Community 2016 International Women’s Week, Wallaby Creek Festival 2015 and 2016, Cairns Festival 2013, SUBUD Australian Congress 2012 and at ARC disability Services.
-I’ve taught Hula Dance for wedding presentations and community building events in Cairns and Tulabudgera, with sharing group performances at the end.
+Lucida has facilitated Polynesian Hula Dance workshops at Weipa Community 2016 International Women’s Week; Wallaby Creek Festival 2015 and 2016, 2018; Cairns Festival 2013, 2018; SUBUD Australian Congress 2012 and at ARC disability Services.
+She has also taught Hula Dance for wedding presentations and community building events in Cairns and Tulabudgera, sharing group performances at the end.

 Hula History.
 The earliest forms of Hawaiian dances, the mele hula, were used either in their temple forms (ha’a) or their public forms (hula).
 Ha’a were usually performed as part of worship in the heiau (temple), under the direction of a kahuna (priest).
 These dances were often done in conjunction with rituals and ceremonies related to the specific temple and also to specific deities within those temples.
 Some of these were like a form of worship, paying homage to the gods with tales of their exploits.
 Other hula honoured the the chiefs and royalty – whose genealogies often linked them to the gods.